nfriedri/annie-annotation-platform/README.md

 - "Show-Indices": true, false

 By changing the value of "Language", the used spacy language model can be adjusted to the desired language.
-By enabling "POSLabels", all part-of-speech tags of the words are displayed in the word boxes.
+By enabling "POSLabels", all applied labels to the tokens are shown inside the application in small boxes underneath the token's text.
-Changing the value of "Coloring", the color diversity for highlighting different POS-tags can be adjusted.
+Changing the value of "Coloring", the color diversity for highlighting the different labels can be adjusted.
 If "Word-sort" is enabled, all selected words are put in the correct order of their appearance.
 If this is disabled, they are in the order of having been clicked on.
 By enabling "Compound-words", these type of words is not split by their "-".